elliottsa/hello-world/README.md

 # hello-world
-This is my practice working with GitHun
+This is my practice working with GitHub

+Writing a little bit about myself.
+I LOVE guac, salsa, and chips.
+With a marg on the side, please.